 We have shown that arguments based on symmetries of the electroweak vacuum manifold imply the production of magnetic fields that are largely independent of the details of the symmetry breaking process.
 We have used these arguments to evaluate the energy spectrum of the magnetic field and find $E_M \propto k^4$ on large length scales (small k).
-Without CP violation in the model, the average magnetic helicity vanished, but there were helicity fluctuations on all scales.
+Without CP violation in the model, the average magnetic helicity vanishes but there are helicity fluctuations on all scales.
 Together with earlier results from field theory simulations of electroweak symmetry breaking and MHD simulations of cosmological magnetic field evolution, we have estimated the magnetic field strength and coherence scale at the present epoch.

-For nonhelical fields, we found kpc coherence scales and 10^{-13} G field strength, while for maximally helical fields, we found Mpc coherence scales and 10-10 G field strength.
-For fractional helicity, the estimates were between these extreme values.
-Such estimates are consistent with current upper and lower bounds on cosmological magnetic fields [7,9].
+For non-helical fields, we find kpc coherence scales and $10^{-13}$ G field strength; for maximally helical fields we find Mpc coherence scales and $10^{-10}$ G field strength.
+For fractional helicity, the estimates are between these extreme values.
+Such estimates are consistent with current upper and lower bounds on cosmological magnetic fields [7, 9].

 An important assumption in these estimates is that the initial coherence scale of the magnetic field is given by the horizon size at the electroweak epoch.
 There is some supporting numerical evidence from field theory simulations that show that the spectrum is peaked at the largest length scales in the simulations [2-4].
 It would be reassuring to see the result hold up in bigger simulation volumes.

-If the initial coherence scale is subhorizon, the subhorizon dynamics should be taken into account and the estimates should be rescaled accordingly.
+If the initial coherence scale is sub-horizon, the sub-horizon dynamics should be taken into account and the estimates should be rescaled accordingly.

 The limitations of our analysis should be pointed out.
-The nondynamical algorithm of Sec.
+The non-dynamical algorithm of Sec.
 IV is suitable for determining properties of the magnetic field that are insensitive to the symmetry breaking dynamics.
-For example, the method can give us the spectrum k^4 but it cannot give us the coherence scale of the magnetic field, which depends on the evolution during the symmetry breaking process.
-The coherence scale may also evolve with time, while the present algorithm is static and can at best provide a snapshot of the evolution.
-Lastly, we have ignored the contribution of the \mathcal{A} term in (1), whereas the full dynamics of electroweak symmetry breaking will include all contributions.
+For example, the method can give us the spectrum $k^4$ but it cannot give us the coherence scale of the magnetic field which depends on the evolution during the symmetry breaking process.
+The coherence scale may also evolve with time while the present algorithm is static and can at best provide a snapshot of the evolution.
+Lastly, we have ignored the contribution of the $\mathcal A$ term in (1) whereas the full dynamics of electroweak symmetry breaking will include all contributions.